InkSeal

 Seal script (篆书)

 Learn 夹 the visual way.
-InkSeal pairs every HSK 1–6 character with an illustration like this one, plus component breakdowns, etymology, and spaced review.
+InkSeal pairs every HSK 1–6 character with an illustration like this one, Common-use words and sentences, component breakdowns, etymology, and recall-first review.
 The first 100 characters are free.

 Get InkSeal on the App Store